 Bachelor Courses in English

 Business & Law; Chemistry; Applied Information Technology.
 Students must enroll in 20-30 ECTS units of credit (10-15 credit hours) per semester, which represents 3-6 courses.
-Courses taught in English can be found here (click “Course Catalogue” under the desired field).
+Courses taught in English in the Faculty of Management can be found here, while courses in the Faculty of Technology can be found here.

 During the spring semester, students also have the option of a unique and innovative transdisciplinary international program, which uses state-of-the-art teaching techniques (such as design thinking).
 Students studying in UC Leuven can follow the transdisciplinary program of UC Limburg and vice versa, providing there is no overlap in the timetables.

 Master-level students are not able to be accepted.

 To help students integrate, UC Leuven organizes informal Dutch conversation classes which are taught by local teacher education students.

 UC Leuven has received the ESF-label as recognition of its project work.
 Its business programs also have an accreditation by the Network of International Business Schools (NIBS).

 At UC Leuven, Welcome Days is a one-week program offered at the beginning of September and the beginning of February.
 Participants receive information on living in Leuven (including housing, facilities and insurance) as well as on higher education in Belgium (including education and evaluation guidelines).
 The program also includes social activities so that participants can meet other exchange students prior to the start of the semester.

 A buddy program is offered at both UC Leuven and UC Limburg.
 This program allows international students to easily be in contact with local students.
 International students can also be in contact with other international students through organizations such as the Erasmus Student Network and Pangaea (Leuven only).